codezero-be/laravel-localized-routes/README.md

 > Especially when omitting a main locale from the URL, this would be problematic, because you can't have, for example, a localized `/about` route and a non-localized `/about` route in this case.
 > The same idea applies to the `/` (root) route!
 Also note that the route names still have the locale prefix even if the slug is omitted.

-### ☑ Translate parameters with Route Model Binding
+### ☑ Translate Parameters with Route Model Binding

 When resolving incoming route parameters from a request, you probably rely on [Laravel's route model binding](https://laravel.com/docs/routing#route-model-binding).
 You typehint a model in the controller, and it will look for a `{model}` by its ID, or by a specific attribute like `{model:slug}`.